w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands.md

   </center>

-It may happen that you get nothing at all from using this command.
-You can find the loot table for this command by using the <a href="/Resources/help#HelpTable" target="_blank">/help table</a> command.
+If you use the <a href="/Items/Consumables#JokeBook" target="_blank">Joke Book</a> item, it prevents you from posting dead memes for a while, however, you can still receive nothing.
+You can find the loot table for `/postmemes` by using the <a href="/Resources/help#HelpTable" target="_blank">/help table</a> command.

 There is a <a href="/Bot-features/Currency-Commands/Badges#Obtainable" target="_blank">postmemes badge</a> you can unlock, and if you are a <a href="/About-Dank-Memer/Premium-users" target="_blank">premium user</a> or in a premium server, you have lower cooldowns.